browserengineering/book/book/html.md

      <title>
 ```

-Yeah, it's a little funky: attributes with whitespace (like `author`
+It's... close?
+Yes, attributes with whitespace (like `author` on the
-on the fourth `meta` tag) end up mis-parsed as multiple attributes,
+fourth `meta` tag) are mis-parsed as multiple attributes, and the
-and the final slash on self-closing tags is treated as an attribute as
+final slash on self-closing tags is treated as an attribute too.
+A
-well.
-But let's hit pause of refining our parser for now---these
+better parser would fix these issues.
+But let's instead leave our
-issues aren't going to be a problem for the toy browser we're
+parser as is---these issues aren't going to be a problem for the toy
-building---and move on to integrating it with our browser.
+browser we're building---and move on to integrating it with our
+browser.

 ::: {.further}
 Putting a slash at the end of self-closing tags, like `<br/>`, became
 fashionable when [XHTML][xhtml] looked like it might replace HTML, and
 old-timers like me never broke the habit.
 But unlike in
 [XML][xml-self-closing], in HTML self-closing tags are identified by
-name, not by some special syntax.
+name, not by some special syntax, and the slash is optional.
 :::

 [xml-self-closing]: https://www.w3.org/TR/xml/#sec-starttags